“Choose a job that you like, and you will never have to work a day in your life.” – Confucius

 But this isn’t really so.

 According to a report, 50% of all new business fail within five years.
 A tech entrepreneur has to deal with many product development challenges throughout his journey and no challenge is big or small.
-During the development of the product, you’ll have to deal with competition, customer satisfaction, capital issues, lack of technical resources, etc.
+During the development of the app, you’ll have to deal with competition, customer satisfaction, capital issues, lack of technical resources, etc.

 We asked some of the well-known and successful tech entrepreneurs and founders about the challenges they faced while building their products and how they dealt with them.
 These experts also have some great product development advice for the aspiring entrepreneurs who are ready to start their businesses.

 #1 Twelve months after launching you’ll surely have a different business than when you started

 Imperfect Action Beats Perfect Inaction

 I’m a huge fan of George S. Patton’s famous quote: “A good plan violently executed now is better than a perfect plan executed next week”

 I feel many startups focus on the exact opposite and wait, way too long before getting market feedback or they play business worrying about logos, business cards, office setup, website and other non-revenue producing tasks a startup needs to survive in the beginning.